Subfizz/Parsed_images_to_telegram_channel/README.md

 # Parsed_images_to_telegram_channel
-I'm steaming pictures according to my request and send them to your telegram channel according to the schedule
+parse the pictures according to your request and send them to your telegram channel according to the schedule